 She founded a publishing company, Vivace Press, to publish under-represented composers' music, and she co-founded and edits the journal Women of Note Quarterly.

-She has written an opera, O Pioneers!, music for orchestra (including three symphonies), organ, harpsichord, choir and chamber ensemble, and has arranged Baroque music for brass and organ.
+She has written an opera, O Pioneers!, music for orchestra (including a series of symphonies), organ, harpsichord, choir and chamber ensemble, and has arranged Baroque music for brass and organ.

 As an organist she has made many recordings, has played in Asia, Europe (including Siberia) and North America, and has presented a weekly TV series in the US Northwest.